chonlei/chonlei.github.io/_posts/2021-03-12-voltage-clamp-app.md

 Electric pulses are effectively what our body use to tell our muscle cells when to contract, similarly for how neurons 'communicate' within our body;
 these cells are called '[excitable cells](https://en.wikipedia.org/wiki/Membrane_potential)'.
 Understanding the basic mechanisms of these cells is vital to many medical applications &mdash; the study of electrophysiology.
+Membranes of these excitable cells contain many different kinds of [ion channels](https://en.wikipedia.org/wiki/Ion_channel) which carries the current of the cell.
+Some of these ion channels are voltage-dependent;
+often we want to learn how these channels (and their currents) reacts to voltage changes.
-[Voltage clamp](https://en.wikipedia.org/wiki/Voltage_clamp) is one of the most important experimental methods for studying these excitable cells;
+[Voltage clamp](https://en.wikipedia.org/wiki/Voltage_clamp) is perhaps one of the most important experimental methods for studying these excitable cells;
 it _attempts_ to measure the currents through the membranes of these cells, whilst holding the membrane voltage at a fixed level.